 Online Corporate Communications Programs

-In 2017-2018, 74 schools offered a business communications program of some type.
+In the 2018-2019 academic year, 72 schools offered some type of business/corporate communications program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|